 - 1. Person centred care (including experience and outcome) - 2.
 Clinical effectiveness (evidence-based practice and captures quality and high standards) - 3.
 Sustainability - 4.
-Multi-professional and Triumvirate Leadership
+Multiprofessional Leadership and

 Patient experience and outcomes

 Patient experience and their satisfaction encompasses the range of interactions that patients have with the health and care system, the care they received, and the challenges they had during their interactions.
 Health outcomes may reflect a number of areas such as function, pain, and quality of life and are captured in many ways.
 Health outcomes are often influenced by factors outside of the treatment provided, including...